juharris/switch-remoteplay/server/README.md

 For this code, in this server folder:

-Note that `sudo` is to run the server and so it needs to be used to install the dependencies.
+Note that `sudo` is used to run the server and so it needs to be used to install the dependencies.
 I believe it's needed by joycontrol for using Bluetooth because it restarts the Bluetooth service if there are issues connecting.
 ```bash
 sudo pip3 install -e .